OliverHuston/SquishableQuest2024/README.md

 # SquishableQuest2024

 ## To do
-	- stat display shows remaining moves, attacks, ranged attacks, & health
-	- add Enemy scriptable object for specialize statlines
+	- add Enemy scriptable object for specialized statlines
 	- add enemy AI: move and attacks on turn, with different behavior mode presets and special enemy statlines (i.e. simplified armor bonuses, etc.); each enemy has a hero they are current targeting that is assigned at placement; characters moving out of range may allow enemy to change target
-	- Stat display shows special rules
+	- Stat display includes character portrait and shows special rules (stat display can also be turned into a still image)
 	- add equipment stats to attack calculations
 	- enemy death in combat
 	- deathblow for hero melee attacks